 When BitClout launched in March, 2021, there were already 15,000 accounts pre-loaded onto the site without any involvement by their supposed users.
 In less than a month, over $200 million worth of Bitcoin was deposited onto the platform despite little indication that many of the celebrity “users” of the service would ever opt into it.

 As it turns out, some of BitClout’s “users” have since opted in.
-According to BitCloutPulse, as of January 7, 2022, the most popular profile on BitClout is Elon Musk.
 Several high-profile technology and cryptocurrency influencers and businesspeople rank highly on the network, including some who have actually verified their accounts, including venture capitalist Chamath Palihapitiya, entrepreneur and former CTO of Coinbase Balaji Srinivasan, and Coinbase founder and chief executive Brian Armstrong.

 Who Is Behind BitClout?